larshanen/case_intensity_prediction/README.md

-# mthesis
-Case intensity prediction for the GGD's AO team
+# Case intensity prediction for the GGD's AO team